cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Assets/risk-advisories.md

 When you [create](/platform-deep-dive/assets/#create-an-asset) or update an asset in the Cobalt app, add a technology stack for it:

 1. Once you’ve specified the [asset type](/platform-deep-dive/assets/#asset-types), select **Add Technology**, and start typing the technology name.
 We’ll show you a list of technologies that match your input.
+The list contains only valid technologies.
 1. Select a technology with the exact version number.
 1. If your technology version is missing from the list, you can request to add it.
 Start typing the technology name, and then select **Add new version**.
-In the overlay that appears, submit a technology and its version, and we'll validate it for you.
+In the overlay that appears, submit a technology and its version, and we'll validate it for you.<br>
+  Select the <i style="font-size:x-large; color: #0047AB" class="fas fa-chevron-right"></i> key for specific examples.
    {{%expand "Examples of ✅ valid technologies:" %}}
    - For a Web asset:
      - Facebook React 17.0.1